 Fort Point is a civil-war era brick fortress, designed to protect San Francisco Bay.

+It's located at Crissy Field, and is FREE to visit with a self-guided or docent led tour.
 Fort Point once had tremendous strategic importance in fortifying San Francisco from attack by foreign powers.

 10 best things to do at Fort Point